 Francis W. Parker School, Chicago

-Founded in 1901 as a ‘progressive’ school based on the philosophies of John Dewey and Francis Wayland Parker.
-Low student teacher ratio 9:1 and almost every graduate proceeds to a four year university course with the University of Michigan – Ann Arbor, Brown and Washington University in St Louis currently topping the popularity polls.
+Founded in 1901 as a ‘progressive’, school based on the philosophies of John Dewey and Francis Wayland Parker.
+Low student teacher ratio 9:1 and almost every graduate proceeds to a four year university course; University of Michigan – Ann Arbor, Brown and Washington University in St Louis currently topping the popularity polls.
 A member of the Independent School League (ISL).

 The Francis Xavier Warde School

 American Elementary & Middle School Curriculum; ages 3-14; co-ed; day; independent; private non-profit; 1,000 students

 Catholic elementary school, established in 1989 in downtown Chicago on two campuses.
 Accredited by the Independent Schools Association of the Central States (ISACs).

 PYP/ MYP /IB Diploma (candidate); ages 3-18; co-ed; day; independent; privately owned; 440 students